 Comparing the Stacks

-Meta-OS (Tiny Templating and bundled libraries), versus equivalent efforts using Angular (Google Docs), and React (Dropbox Paper).
+Meta-OS (Tiny Templating and bundled libraries), versus equivalent "Hello World" installations with Angular and React.

-...are annoying get rid of them and build on the fly :)
+...are annoying get rid of them and build on the fly in a second :)

 ...don't create standalone portable apps enable "Electron mode".

 ...force you to learn a new language, and don't compress the CSS KISS!
-Smart coders avoid bloatware like SCSS.
+Smart coders avoid bloatware like SCSS, and removing the C from CSS with WebComponents.
 Adding new attributes to

 STYLE elements gives us all we need for efficient, compressed, auto-prefixed CSS.